Unpacking Stakeholder Governance

 - For example, consumers may need to pay higher prices for products and services that have less negative impact on the environment.

-Directors have sufficient flexibility under the “business judgment rule” to address any concern they would be unable to elevate stakeholder interests over those of shareholders.
+Directors have sufficient flexibility under the “business judgment rule” to address any concern they have, but they would be unable to elevate stakeholder interests over those of shareholders.

 Yes, they do have sufficient flexibility in most European company law to act in the interest of stakeholders, but they are not obligated to do so.
 This creates an uneven playing field, and a weak collective effect.
 For the climate targets of the European Union and its member states to be met, we need a clear mandate expressing that the Directors’ Duties obligates, not just enables directors to consider the interests of all those affected by the operations of the business.